davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-05-kona-diaries-2015-day-11-just-a-small-hit-on-the-credit-card.md

 ![20151004-1042](/images/2015/20151004-1042.jpg)

 Back to this mornings race.
 The only downside is that it starts at 7:30am.
 Although this seems rather early this also gives you the best chance of cooler conditions.
-This morning Kona airport measured 83 degress at 8:53am.
+This morning Kona airport measured 83 degrees at 8:53am.
 The 'heat index' (what it actually feels like in the shade) was 89 and it topped off at 99 degrees for most of the afternoon.

 Yup, it was a warm one.